SIMKCN/passgen/README.md

 # password_generator

-Generates password (Who would have thought it?)
+Generates passwords (Who would have thought it?)

 https://genpassrandom.vercel.app